 1. Boats, Beaches and Bays

 When I think of my time on the island the image that pops into my mind is the mind-blowing colour of the clear Mediterranean Sea.
 Menorca sits in intensely turquoise waters edged with white-sand beaches, pretty coves and pine-fringed bays.
 There are 216 km of coastline and more than 100 beaches – many of them unspoiled.
 Some beaches are only accessible by boat and others by car plus a hike which means if you put in the effort you’ll probably get a beach to yourself.
+I’d love to rent a boat in Spain and discover lots of hidden coves like these.

 The volcanic red beaches of the north are a complete contrast with the white sand beaches and bays in the south of the island.
 We spent a chilled day mooching our way along the craggy south coast of the island by boat.
 Kayaks are a great way to explore the caves and grottos and get into the areas boats can’t.